beeware/toga/docs/how-to/contribute-docs.rst

 * We prefer US spelling, with some liberties for programming-specific colloquialism (e.g., "apps") and verbing of nouns (e.g., "scrollable")
-* Any reference to an product name should use the product's preferred capitalization. (e.g,, "macOS", "GTK", "pytest", "Pygame", "PyScript").
+* Any reference to a product name should use the product's preferred capitalization. (e.g., "macOS", "GTK", "pytest", "Pygame", "PyScript").
-* If a terms is being used "as code", then it should be quoted as a literal rather than being added to the dictionary.
+* If a term is being used "as code", then it should be quoted as a literal rather than being added to the dictionary.

 Rebuilding all documentation